mphothanachai/Workshop-data-engineer/README.md

  Create python file![image](https://github.com/mphothanachai/Workshop-data-engineer-/assets/137395742/5986b852-606d-4337-905e-009b04b0545b)

- 8. Begin the Python file by importing modules that used in this task.
+ 8. Begin the Python file by `import` modules that used in this task.
  ```
 #Import to use the function of the workshop.